mayadata-io/e2e-openshift/Openshift-EE/pipelines/OpenEBS-base/stages/2-setup/K9YC-openebs-depoy/README.md

 #### Procedure

-- The job installs OpenEBS components in the OpenShift 3.10 cluster.
-By default, it created a new namespace called OpenEBS and installs the resources/objects inside that namespace.
+- This job triggers a litmus experiment which installs OpenEBS components in the OpenShift 3.10 cluster.
+By default, it creates a new namespace called OpenEBS and installs the OpenEBS objects inside that namespace.
 - Check if all the OpenEBS components are installed using kubectl command `kubectl get pods -n openebs`
+- Finally, this job updates the litmusresult CR with the actual result.

+#### Expected Result

+- This job should deploy OpenEBS components such as maya-apiserver, openebs-provisioner, openebs-snapshot-operator, openebs-ndm pods, openebs-admission-server and default cstor pool pods successfully.

 #### Test Result